silvermistshadow/places/readme.md

 _{This is a detailed description of your application.
 Its purpose and usage.
 Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_

+specs:
+user clicks on a place and the details show up.

 ## Setup/Installation Requirements

 * _This is a great place_